MIACollaborative/time-fit/examples/example2.md

 ### Step 5: Provide parameters for the email action to send a message
 In `TimeFit`, a action is designed to accept parameters to configure its beahvior.

 In the case of `CustomEmailAction`, the first parameter to specify is the content of the email, such as "It's 30 minutes already.
 Take a break from your screen!"
+The action is designed to autmatically extract the email from user information from the database to send this email.
+That means, this action will use the email associated with each user to send the email.
+No additional parameter is needed.

 ```javascript
 const emailActionParameters = {